-At June 30, 2021, the Organization's cash accounts exceeded federally insured limits by approximately \$2,539,000.
+At June 30, 2022, the Organization's cash accounts exceeded federally insured limits by approximately \$3,810,000.

-Government Contract Revenue, Receivables and Advances
+Government Contract Revenue, Receivables, and Advances

 Revenues from government contracts are recognized when reimbursable expenses are incurred or when performance goals are met under the terms of the contract.
 Contract revenues are subject to audit by the contracting agencies.
-No provision for any disallowances is reflected in the financial statements, since management does not anticipate any material adjustments.
 Revenue and receivables are recorded when earned.
 Advances are recorded for any deposits received but not earned.